It had all the hallmarks of being my best birthday ever.

 And by now we were all needing to pee!
 In a loo, which was in our “bathroom”.
 A bathroom infested by killer Africanised bees.
 Well there was no way I was baring all and risking a repeat performance.
 Sting, or indeed its removal.

 Afternoon tea was taken standing, slightly on the move, as we talked about how we could manage the next 36 hours without needing to leave camp.
-It’s tough.
-It’s meant to be a wild experience.
+It’s tough and it is meant to be a wild experience.
 And that includes anything the wildlife should throw our way.
 Plus – the staff want us to have a fantastic experience.
 It really really matters to them.

 But the reality of the situation is, we are over an hour away from a medical centre.
 And there is no mobile network in the park.
 Radio contact is limited too.
 The simple fact is, if someone was to receive multiple stings, they could actually get very sick.
 And while we could have opted to stay out of camp all day, and even not shower at all, we had to think about the staff too.
 They were there, in the heat of the day, when the bees are most active, with no respite.